 Some of the world’s most successful athletes share a simple secret.
 In the heat of play, they don’t dwell on where the ball is; they anticipate where it’s going to be and then do what it takes to get there.

 That’s a useful metaphor for today’s digital workplace.
 Technology is ripping up the job descriptions for current roles and creating a need for new ones.
 To succeed, business leaders need a workforce ready for what’s likely to come tomorrow.
-That’s what upskilling aims to achieve: nimble, digital-savvy teams that can light up the scoreboard by adapting to changing conditions and turning opportunity into advantage.
+That’s what upskilling and reskilling aims to achieve: nimble, digital-savvy teams that can light up the scoreboard by adapting to changing conditions and turning opportunity into advantage.

-What Is Upskilling?
+What Is Upskilling and Reskilling?

 The Benefits of Upskilling for Manufacturing